mapbox/node-pre-gyp/README.md

 **4) Package and publish your build**

-Do this for every platform and node version you wish to support:

     node-pre-gyp package publish

-Note: if you hit the error `Hostname/IP doesn't match certificate's altnames` it likely means that you need to provide the `region` option in your config.
+Note: if you hit an error like `Hostname/IP doesn't match certificate's altnames` it may mean that you need to provide the `region` option in your config.

-## Travis Packaging
+## Travis Automation

 Travis can push to S3 after a successful build and supports both:

- - Ubuntu precise and OS X
+ - Ubuntu Precise and OS X
- - multiple Node.js versions
+ - Multiple Node.js versions

-This enables you to cheaply auto-build and auto-publish binaries for (likely) the majority of users.
+This enables you to cheaply auto-build and auto-publish binaries for (likely) the majority of your users.

 **1) Install the travis gem**